 Or if you read sheet music, the notes are shown below:

 Now that you know what pitch to tune all the strings to, all you need is a reference point.
 If you have a piano or keyboard, you can use that.
-Also, if you are on a shoestring budget, and you are just getting your feet wet in musical instruments, I've found an excellent online tuning program:
+Also, if you are on a shoestring budget, and you are just getting your feet wet in musical instruments, I’ve found an excellent tuning program.

 Otherwise, if you plan on playing your psaltery with any regularity, or if you are going to travel at all with it, might I suggest taking a look at my recommendation below:

 Way back when I tried to tune my very first bowed psaltery by ear with a keyboard, after a few minutes of vain attempts, (I am quite bad at hearing differences in pitches!)
 I decided that there had to be a better way to tune my bowed psaltery.
 Let me show you an easy, accurate, and inexpensive solution:

 Pictured above is a handy little gadget that I don’t think I’d be able to live without.
 This small little handheld digital tuner has a built-in microphone that hears the note you’re playing, and shows you whether it is sharp, flat, or in tune.
 In the above picture, you can see that the note is G, and that it is perfectly in tune because the green light in the middle is lit up.
 Had the note been out of tune, the flat (b) or sharp (#) light would be lit up and the swing-arm needle would be pointing to the left or right.
 In my experience, it has given very accurate results.

 The two best places to pick up one of these tuners is on eBay, or Amazon.com.
 It seems that everybody and their brother is selling these online.
 Otherwise, if you need it quickly, chances are some music shops will stock them in your local area for a bit more.
 I picked mine up locally from Groth music.